Minerals surveyor

 - surveying.

-If you don't have an approved first degree, you may be able to complete an accredited postgraduate qualification.
+If you don't have an approved first degree, you can complete a RICS accredited postgraduate qualification which also helps with the chartered status route.
 In some instances, this can be carried out part time or via distance learning while you are working.
-See RICS for more information.
+Details of all accredited qualifications at undergraduate and Masters level are available at RICS Course Finder.

 Some dedicated postgraduate courses are available, such as the MSc/PgDip in Surveying and Land/Environmental Management at The University of Exeter - Camborne School of Mines, which equip you with excellent knowledge and skills for a career in this industry.

-You can enter the industry with an HND or foundation degree, but you should expect to work in lower positions such as a surveying technician while taking further study.
-You'll need a degree or postgraduate qualification to become a minerals surveyor.
+You can enter the industry with an HND or foundation degree but you'll be working at a lower level, such as a surveying technician and will need to complete a relevant degree or postgraduate qualification while working to become a fully qualified minerals surveyor.

 Skills